victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```
 Then from the console you can use the Arthas commands

-NOTE: **Once we have finished our work in Arthas, it is very important to CLOSE it console by using command `stop`**
+NOTE: **Once we have finished our work in Arthas, it is very important to CLOSE its process by using command `stop`**
 <br/><br/>
 ```
 [arthas@299291]$ stop